mipacd/HoloChatStats/README.md

 5. Site will be available on port 80.
 If you are running on your local machine, it will be available at http://localhost.

 6. Run `docker compose down` to bring down the stack.

+### Kubernetes Web Server Deploy (Alternate/Advanced)

+1. Make sure Kubernetes is installed and follow steps 1-3 of the Web Server setup above.

+2. Enter the `k8s/` directory and run the `./deploy.sh` shell script.

+3. Wait a few moments after running the shell script, then run `kubectl get pods`. `holochatstats-web`, `postgres`, and `redis` pods should all have status as `Running`.

+4. Site will be available on port 80.

+5. To bring down the stack, run `kubectl delete -f . && kubectl delete -f template/` from the `k8s/` directory.

 ## LLM Server Setup (optional)